xonsh/xonsh/docs/tutorial.rst

 ==============================
 Another important xonsh built-in is the ``aliases`` mapping.
 This is like a dictionary that affects how subprocess commands are run.
-If you are familiar with the BASH ``alias`` built-in, this is similar.
+If you are familiar with the Bash ``alias`` built-in, this is similar.
 Alias command matching only occurs for the first element of a subprocess command.

 The keys of ``aliases`` are strings that act as commands in subprocess-mode.